3-Week South Africa Itinerary: Cape Town and Garden Route

 Day 8 – 9: Stellenbosch, Franschhoek & Paarl Wine Region

 One of our favorite experiences was a hop-on hop-off tour with the Franschhoek wine tram.
 You can get off at different winieries and try a variety of wines and food pairings (wine tastings and pairings are not included in the ticket price).
 We took the Blue Line and visited four different wine estates.
-I can highly recommend this experience if you are a wine lover.
-You can either book a ticket directly with the wine tram or in case you are staying in Cape Town, you can book this tour option including transport to the wine tram from/to Cape Town.
+I can highly recommend this experience if you are a wine lover, like me.

 Moreover, when visiting the wine region, you should take some time to visit Stellenbosch, the second oldest town in South Africa.
 The old, historic buildings in the central cultural district look very impressive and there are many cute shops, cafés and restaurants to explore.
 If you have time, you should visit De Warenmarkt and Stellenbosch University Botanical Garden.